 Introduction

-Whether you’re aiming to refresh your shower’s look, fix a leak, or enjoy the satisfaction of a job well done, learning to replace a shower head arm is a valuable skill.
+Whether you want to refresh your shower’s look, fix a pesky leak, or simply enjoy the satisfaction of completing a hands-on task, learning to replace a shower head arm is a valuable skill.
+It pays off in both how your shower works and how it looks.

 Step-by-Step Guide to Replacing a Shower Head Arm